dobson156/irc_client/README.md

 	irc_client --config-script=<your_script>
 	irc_client --config-script=my_annoying_irc_bot.py

-###basic configuration
+###Basic configuration
-The basic configuration setting used by the irc include
+The basic configuration settings used by the irc_client include

     irc.default_username("myname145")
     irc.default_nick("mynick145")
+    irc.default_port("6667")

+of course, with this just being python you may do:

+	import getpass
+	#...
+	irc.default_username(getpass.getuser())

+Or whatever else you wish.

+###Connecting to a server
+You maybe initiate connections to a server from your config file.

+	irc.connect("<your_host_name>")
+	irc.connect("irc.freenode.net")

 ###IO
 You can print to the status buffer using python build in `print` statement.